arielccjr/Journal2025/README.txt

                 : Break: Exits a loop or switch statement early.
 To terminate iterations based on conditions.

 # **~RHETORIC: QUESTION-PLAN**
-    ~TITLE:                         How do we know each other?
+    ~0: TITLE:                      How do we know each other?
 How do we find closure?
     ~1: INTRODUCTION (Exordium): Establishes credibility (ethos) and engages the audience.
         : Ethos (Character & Credibility): Achieved through expertise, moral character, and goodwill toward the audience.
         : HOOK QUESTION:            Have you ever cursed, like that?
 Is this by instinct, or by choice?